sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 [OPTION BEGIN [JavaScript SDK]]

-**Generate Responses for Multiple Models**
+**Generate Responses with Multiple Models**

 This step outlines the process of generating responses for a set of queries using different models.
-The `generateResponsesForModels()` function iterates through each model and executes queries with the created template.
+The `generateResponsesWithModels()` function iterates through each model and executes queries with the created template.

 **Note**: Ensure that your orchestration deployment is in Running Status and ready to be consumed during this process.